-We are pleased to attach our final Audit Results Report.
+We are pleased to attach our Audit Results Report for the forthcoming meeting of the Joint Governance Committee.

-We have completed our audit of the Council for the year ended 31 March 2020, As set out on pages 5 and 6, a number of issues have arisen as a result of Covid-19 which impacted on our audit.
+We have completed our audit of the Council for the year ended 31 March 2020, As set out on pages 5 and 6, a number of issues have arisen as a result of COVID-19 which impacted on our audit.
 We have issued an unqualified audit opinion on the financial statements.